 What is JIT on iOS?
 Complete Guide for Emulators & Sideloaded Apps

-JIT (Just-In-Time) compilation is essential for running emulators and performance-intensive sideloaded apps on iOS.
-This guide explains what JIT is, why you need it, and how StikDebug makes enabling JIT easy without a jailbreak.
+JIT (Just-In-Time) compilation is essential for running emulators, virtual machines, and other performance-heavy sideloaded apps on iPhone and iPad.
+This guide explains what JIT is, why it matters, and how StikDebug enables JIT on iOS 17.4+ without jailbreak.

 What is JIT Compilation?